-2. Background
+Background

-- 2.1 In Northern Ireland, there are three distinct distribution areas for natural gas.
+- 1.11 In Northern Ireland, there are three distinct distribution areas for natural gas.
 These are the Greater Belfast area, the Ten Towns area and the West area.
-Phoenix Natural Gas Limited (PNGL) own and operate the distribution network in the Greater Belfast area, firmus energy (Distribution) Limited own and operate the distribution network in the Ten Towns area, while 2Evolve own and operate the distribution network in the West area. - 2.2 FES holds a licence to supply gas to customers in the Ten Towns area.
-This licence was granted to FES with a period of exclusivity for supplying gas to customers within this area, meaning that FES was the only company allowed to supply gas within the Ten Towns during this period. - 2.3 From 1 April 2015, the supply market in the Ten Towns area opened to competition from new entrant suppliers in all customer sectors.
-However FES are currently the only supplier for domestic consumers in this market.
-FES currently supply around 67,000 domestic and small business customers (referred to as "tariff" customers) in this area. - 2.4 Under the terms of FES's licence to supply gas, the UR ("the Authority") has the power to control the maximum amount that FES can charge for gas.
-These controls apply when customers are not protected by competition.
-The FES licence states:
+Phoenix Natural Gas Limited (PNGL) own and operate the distribution network in the Greater Belfast area, firmus energy (Distribution) Limited own and operate the distribution network in the Ten Towns area, while 2Evolve own and operate the distribution network in the West area. - 1.12 FES holds a licence to supply gas to customers in the Ten Towns area.
+This licence was granted to FES with a period of exclusivity for supplying gas to customers within this area, meaning that FES was the only company allowed to supply gas within the Ten Towns during this period. - 1.13 From 1 April 2015, the supply market in the Ten Towns area opened to competition from new entrant suppliers in all customer sectors.
+However, FES is currently the only supplier for domestic consumers in this market.
+FES currently supply around 71,000 domestic and small business customers (referred to as "tariff" customers) in this area.